Grace Lutheran Church (Uniontown, Missouri): History

 Changes were made to the church in the late 1800s.
 In 1897 the church steeple from the roof up was covered with corrugated metal sheeting.
 The following year the ceiling was treated to a tin covering.
 A new school was built in 1906 and served that purpose until a new school was built in 1954.
 An addition to the rear of the church was constructed in 1913 to serve as both a vestry and room for confirmation instruction.
 In 1921, a teacherage was purchased and used until the construction of a new teacherage in 1946.

 From the beginning services were conducted in German.
 In 1927, English services were conducted once a month.
 Sunday Christian instruction (Christenlehre) continued to be conducted in German until at least 1943.
-In 1929, the congregation adopted the name "Grace Evengelical Lutheran Church" as its official name, with the term "Evangelical" deriving from German and meaning "Protestant."
+In 1929, the congregation adopted the name "Grace Evangelical Lutheran Church" as its official name, with the term "Evangelical" deriving from German and meaning "Protestant."

 In 1938, a new third cemetery was laid out and the church’s pipe organ was purchased.
 In the 1940s events in Europe and World War II brought a growing desire to hold more English services than German.

 On August 11, 1963, Grace formed a dual parish with Zion Lutheran Church in Longtown due to a shortage of pastors.

 A tornado struck the church on December 15, 1971, toppling the tower and steeple onto the roof after first removing most of the roof.
 The interior suffered minor water damage.
 On May 21, 1972, a new fiberglass steeple was constructed on top of the bell tower, and the tower and steeple were raised to 42 ft 7.5 in above the roof top.
 The repairs amounted to almost $10,000.

 The school closed in 1985, with students attending other Lutheran schools in the area.
 The teacherage was sold in 1986.